History of gamma-ray burst research

-The history of gamma-ray began with the serendipitous detection of a gamma-ray burst (GRB) on July 2, 1967, by the U.S. Vela satellites.
+The history of gamma-ray burst research began with the serendipitous detection of a gamma-ray burst (GRB) on July 2, 1967, by the U.S. Vela satellites.
 After these satellites detected fifteen other GRBs, Ray Klebesadel of the Los Alamos National Laboratory published the first paper on the subject, Observations of Gamma-Ray Bursts of Cosmic Origin.
-As more and more research was done on these mysterious events, hundreds of models were developed in an attempt to explain their origins.
+Hundreds of models were developed in an attempt to explain GRB origins.

 Discovery

 Gamma-ray bursts were discovered in the late 1960s by the U.S. Vela nuclear test detection satellites.
 The Velas were built to detect gamma radiation pulses emitted by nuclear weapon tests in space.
 The United States suspected that the USSR might attempt to conduct secret nuclear tests after signing the Nuclear Test Ban Treaty in 1963.
 While most satellites orbited at about 500 miles above Earth's surface, the Vela satellites orbited at an altitude of 65,000 miles.
 At this height, the satellites orbited above the Van Allen radiation belt, which reduced the noise in the sensors.
 The extra height also meant that the satellites could detect explosions behind the Moon, a location where the United States government suspected the Soviet Union would try to conceal nuclear weapon tests.
 The Vela system generally had four satellites operational at any given time such that a gamma-ray signal could be detected at multiple locations.
 This made it possible to localize the source of the signal to a relatively compact region of space.
 While these characteristics were incorporated into the Vela system to improve the detection of nuclear weapons, these same characteristics were what made the satellites capable of detecting gamma-ray bursts.

 On July 2, 1967, at 14:19 UTC, the Vela 4 and Vela 3 satellites detected a flash of gamma radiation that were unlike any known nuclear weapons signatures.
 Nuclear bombs produce a very brief, intense burst of gamma rays less than one millionth of a second.
 The radiation then steadily fades as the unstable nuclei decay.
 The signal detected by the Vela satellites had neither the intense initial flash nor the gradual fading, but instead there were two distinct peaks in the light curve.
 Solar flares and new supernovas were the two other possible explanations for the event, but neither had occurred on that day.
 Unclear on what had happened, but not considering the matter particularly urgent, the team at the Los Alamos Scientific Laboratory, led by Ray Klebesadel, filed the data away for later investigation.